 Being a C. of E. school, religion plays a significant role in the daily life of the school.
 Looking forward, we aim to further develop the cross-curricular links between the Arts and RE because we believe they complement and enhance one another.
 One way in which we aim to do this is by building in ‘Pause Days’ throughout the year.
 Teachers will explore this with the children through different Arts activities (eg. Music, Dance, Drama and Art).

 Throughout their school life, the children have experiences using a wide range of different media.
 Below is a list of the topics covered in each year group for both Art and D&T. During D&T projects, children develop their understanding of the purpose of a product and will discuss the importance of each aspect of the design.
-The process usually involves testing and evaluating current designs, planning their own, making the product while considering the health and safety elements which are needed for this process and then evaluating the finished product.
+The process involves; testing, evaluating current designs, planning, making products, considering relevant health and safety elements; and evaluation.

 In Reception, children are given continuous access to media which they choose to use as they wish in their learning.
 For example, they have a modelling area, painting area, drawing, instruments, videos, cameras and chalk as well as a supply of natural products such as pine cones, shells, stones and leaves!
 These can be used indoors and out, depending upon the purpose and needs of the children.
 To define their arts work to any greater level would be to limit their ideas and at this stage in their education, creativity is key.

 Autumn 1: Art-Self-portraits – Use of various media; clay, collage.

 Autumn 2: DT – Night & Day mobiles

 Autumn 1: Art – Mother nature designer.

 Autumn 2: DT – Eat more fruit and vegetables

 Autumn 1: Art – Self-portraits, leaf drawing and Modroc Mummy (link with History)

 Autumn 2: DT – Pneumatics – Moving Egyptian God